 Your health care provider will check your skin.
 They might touch the skin in different places to find the borders of the affected area.

 In most cases, no tests are needed.

-No single treatment relieves postherpetic neuralgia in all people.
-In many cases, it takes a combination of treatments to reduce the pain.
+No single treatment relieves postherpetic neuralgia for everyone.
+It often takes a combination of treatments to reduce the pain.